bclous/SwiftUIKitUI/README.md

 ## Auto Layout

-Programmatic layout in UIKit with Auto Layout is powerful, imperative, and adapts well to the screen sizes iOS developers are expected to support.
-It’s also way too verbose, overly complicated, and a pain to work with.
+Programmatic layout in UIKit with Auto Layout is powerful when done well, but it's way too verbose, overly complicated, and a pain to work with.
 SUIKUI aims to solves these problems while staying true to the framework and avoiding new patterns or layout paradigms.
 Let's have a look!
 <br />

 Let's say you want to pin a view directly to its parent, with a padding of 20pts on each side.
 Your standard "container" view.
 You may be used to writing something like this: